Unity-Technologies/com.unity.mobile.notifications/com.unity.mobile.notifications/Documentation~/iOS.md

 ```

 ### Store and retrieve custom data
-**Save custom data and retrieve it when the user opens the app from the notification**

-You can store arbitrary string data on the notification with the `Data` property.
+You can store arbitrary string data on the notification with [iOSNotification.Data](../api/Unity.Notifications.iOS.iOSNotification.html#Unity_Notifications_iOS_iOSNotification_Data), and retrieve it later from the received notification.

 ```c#
 var notification = new iOSNotification();